macris-xiao/nfp-drv-kmods-xiao/tests/README.md

 `netdevfw` refers to the specific firmware loaded onto the DUT and is test specific, see [the relevant section](#test-specific-firmware).
 This is where the firmware files themselves are located on the orchestrator.

+`netdevfw_nfd3` specifies whether the DUT netdev firmware is NFD3-based.
+This flag is only necessary when making use of a Kestrel-based NFP.

 Notes:
 - if using the parameter `rm_fw_dir: True`, it might be